 Certification Options and Requirements

 In order to educate future fitness leaders, ACSM offers three different health and fitness certifications.
-These include group exercise instructor, personal trainer, and exercise physiologist.
+These include group exercise instructors, personal trainers, and exercise physiologists.

 As part of its desire to be the gold standard in the industry, ACSM holds aspiring professionals to a higher level.
 The organization is well-known for the challenge its exams possess, but the highly regarded credentials that go alongside make the extra studying effort worthwhile.